noratrieb-lehre/very-totally-secure-perfect-app-that-is-not-vulnerable/README.md

 To allow NixOS users (me!) to work on the vulnerapp.
 No nix build has been set up because gradle is an absolute nix nightmare.
 Maven should be less painful, but I haven't bothered to switch.

+# Problems

+Working with spring security was not very nice.
+Thanks to the deep magic behind it all, misconfigurations were very hard to debug, even with the highest level of `TRACE` logging.
+Security is fundamentally a hard problem and exposing the configs more to the user is not always a good thing, but the way spring security hides everything does make it hard.